esphome/esphome-docs/components/climate/index.rst

 ``climate.on_state`` Trigger
 ******************************************************

-This trigger is activated each time the climate device is updated (using publish_state).
+This trigger is activated each time the state of the climate device is updated (for example, if the current temperature measurement or the mode set by the users changes).

 .. code-block:: yaml